leebyron/ecmascript-more-export-from/Spec.md

-> Note to editor: This document is written as a delta against the ES6 RC4
+> Note: This document is written as a delta against the ES6 RC4
 > specification.
 Headers illustrate the location in the specification.
 The use
 > of <ins>ins</ins> and <del>del</del> illustrate addition and removal to
 > existing sections.
 Unadorned content is new or contextually unalterned.